-160 Schelling, The Ages of the World, trans.
+Schelling, The Ages of the World, trans.
 Wirth, 64.

-161 Schelling, The Grounding of Positive Philosophy, trans.
+&lt;sup>162 Schelling, The Grounding of Positive Philosophy, trans.
 Matthews, 175.

-162 Schelling, The Ages of the World, trans.
+Schelling, The Ages of the World, trans.
 Wirth, xxxix.

-In The Ages of the World, Schelling attempts (whether successful or not) to pass through and beyond (über etwas hinaus) the dialectical science of logic into a way of knowing nature no longer forgetful of her status as the primordial beginning of all things.
+way of knowing nature no longer forgetful of her status as the primordial beginning of all things.
 While Hegel claims his science of logic explains the essence of God and the existence of nature, Schelling's argues that the nature of the link between Creator and creation cannot be explained according to a geometrical method of demonstration.
 To know nature as she comes-into-being, the philosopher must come to know his own self-generation through her.
 The proper form of expression for such generative philosophy is mythpoeia, or imaginative narration, since it transforms what would otherwise remain ideal reflection upon an abstract copy of the eternal beginning of nature into autophusis philosophia, or "nature itself philosophizing."
-164

 As long as this age restricts itself to the interior and to the Ideal, it lacks the natural means of an external presentation.
 Now, after having long gone astray, it has again developed the recollection of nature and of nature's former oneness with science.
 Yet it did not abide by this.
 Hardly had the first steps in reuniting philosophy with nature occurred when the old age of the physical had to be acknowledged and how it, very far from being the last, is, rather, the first from which everything begins, even the development of divine life.
 Since then, science no longer begins from the remoteness of abstract thoughts in order to descend from them to the natural.
 Rather, it is the reverse...Soon the contempt with which only the ignorant still look down on everything physical will cease and once again the following saying will be true: The stone that the builders rejected has become the cornerstone.
-165
+166